 Organisations and researchers should adhere to the commitments set out within The Concordat to Support Research Integrity (see Box 1 below).
-The Principles that were described in earlier editions of this Code of Practice are replaced by the Commitments described in the Concordat to Support Research Integrity.

 Organisations and researchers should consider the Commitments when implementing and complying with the core Standards described in Section 3 and the Recommended Checklist for Researchers in Section 1.